reproto/reproto/it/README.md

 * Running the generated `script.sh` should read JSON from stdin, line-by-line.
 And feed them into the deserialize implementation.
   * `script.sh` exiting with a non-zero exit status indicated a failure.
-  * The run script is permitted to output anything it wants.
-This will be compared against the expected output.
+  * The script when run is expected to read JSON documents from stdin, and print them to stdout without modification.
-  * Most implementation also attempts to serialize the output, in which case it is also printed to stdout.
+    This assumes that the documents have been feed through internal models, therefore testing that the serialization is sound.

 The base project available are: